 Few things in life are better than a piping hot slice of cheesy, saucy, perfectly crusted pizza.
-While we can’t name every pizza spot in Minnesota, here are a few worth checking out next time the craving hits.
+From the square cut slices to delicious deep dish, you can find all styles of pizza in Minnesota.
+While we can’t name every pizza spot across the state, here are a few worth checking out next time the craving hits.

 Union Avenue Pizza and Brewing Co.
 (Fergus Falls)

 This wood-fired pizza joint in downtown Fergus Falls also brews its own beer.
 The unique pizzas include chicken artichoke, steakhouse pizza, roasted winter veggie, hot dish pizza and more.
 Wash it down with a selection of 12 local and house-made beers.